diogoaltoe/android-ws-oauth2/README.md

 ## Deployment

-Another project (soon to be made available) will be the server that will publish the services that are consumed in this project.
+Another project (coming soon) will be the server that will publish the services that are consumed in this project.

 ## Built With